eddiepyang/sentimentizer/README.md

 ```

 This repo contains Neural Nets written with the pytorch framework for sentiment analysis.
 A LSTM based torch model can be found in the rnn folder.
-In spite of the state of the art
-large language models (like GPT3.5 as of 2023), smaller models are still pretty efficient
+In spite of large language models (GPT3.5 as of 2023), smaller models are still pretty efficient
-and useful to learn from.
-They work pretty well for some tasks like sentiment analysis.
+dominating the conversation, small models can be pretty effective and are nice to learn from.
+This model focuses on sentiment analysis and was trained on
-This model was trained on a single gpu and required less than 1GB of memory.
+a single gpu in minutes and requires less than 1GB of memory.

 ## Usage